Immigrate to British Columbia – British Columbia Provincial Nominee Program

 The BC PNP Northeast Pilot Project has been closed and is now merged with the BC PNP.

-Earlier, this stream allowed candidates to settle in the Northeastern Development Region of British Columbia, if they had expertise in semi-skilled professions.
+Earlier, this stream allowed candidates from the Northeastern Region of British Columbia, who had expertise in semi-skilled professions, to attend the institution in the Northeast.
 There was no need to have a job offer while applying under this stream.

 British Columbia Provincial Nominee Program Business Immigration

-The British Columbia Provincial Nominee Program for Business immigration also offers an opportunity to live and work in the province of BC as a permanent resident for individuals who wish to invest in the Canadian economy.
-There are four sub-categories found in the Business immigration section of BC PNP.
+The British Columbia Provincial Nominee Program for Business Immigration also offers an opportunity to live and work in the province of British Columbia as a permanent resident for individuals who wish to invest in the Canadian economy.
+There are four sub-categories found in the Business immigration section of the BC PNP.
 The business immigration sub-categories are as follows:

 • Entrepreneur Category: This sub-category is for candidates looking to invest in business in the province of British Columbia

-• Strategic Projects Category: This sub-category applies to candidates having foreign-based business set up in British Columbia.
-Up to five people contributing in the business through managerial, technical or professional roles can be nominated for this sub-category
+• Strategic Projects Category: This sub-category applies to candidates with a foreign-based business established in British Columbia.
+Up to five individuals contributing to the industry through managerial, technical, or professional roles can be nominated for this sub-category.

 • Regional Business Succession Option: This stream is for candidates willing to run an already established business in a region of British Columbia.